Sunday, July 29, 2018

 motorman Ed Dooks at the controls of the 1901 Connecticut

-open car trolley No. 303 prior to departing for the early
+open car trolley No. 303 before departing for the early

 evening ride along the Museum's heritage electric railway.